luisguve/cheroapi/README.md

 The way feeds are requested is through the button ***Recycle***.
 The contents (and the order) that are obtained by recicling the page is actually unpredictable, but three things can be guaranteed:

-1. The main content will **always** be the most outstanding of all the **active** contents.
-At the first recycle, the spot of the main content will be taken by the second most outstanding; at the second recycle, by the third most oustanding and so on in each recycle.
+1. The main content will **always** be the most popular of all the **active** contents.
+At the first recycle, the spot of the main content will be taken by the second most popular; at the second recycle, by the third most oustanding and so on in each recycle.
 1. The contents received by the client between recycles will **never** be repeated.
-1. The server will follow the pattern as much as possible, but in the case in which there are less outstanding contents than the required by the pattern, their places will be taken by contents classified as new and viceversa.
+1. The server will follow the pattern as much as possible, but in the case in which there are less popular contents than the required by the pattern, their places will be taken by contents classified as new and viceversa.

 As I mentioned earlier, the contents are taken from the database only if they're *active*.